What Is a Bullet Valve (Saddle Valve)?

 When Professional Help Is Needed

-If the copper pipe is severely corroded throughout a large section, has multiple cracks, or if water is leaking from areas other than the saddle valve connection, contact a licensed plumber.
-Extensive copper corrosion may indicate a water chemistry issue that requires professional assessment.
+If the copper pipe is severely corroded throughout a large section or has multiple cracks, or if water is leaking from areas other than the saddle valve connection, it’s time to call a licensed plumber.
+Extensive copper corrosion may indicate a water chemistry issue requiring professional assessment.

 ⚠️ Safety Warning: Water System Precautions

-Working with your home’s water supply carries important safety considerations:
+Working on your home’s water supply carries important safety considerations:

 - Always shut off the main water supply before cutting or disconnecting water lines.
-Failure to do so can result in water damage to your home.
+This prevents potential water damage to your home.

 - Ensure the water system is depressurized by opening a faucet before beginning work.
 This prevents water from spraying when you cut the line.